-*Due to Covid-19, we have closed departures for this tour until 2021.
-We apologise for any inconvenience this may cause*
+*Due to Covid-19, we have closed departures for this tour until further notice.
+We apologise for any inconvenience caused.*

 Your 5 day Orkney small group tour takes in the best Scotland has to offer.
 Experience the Orkney Islands, spend overnight in Ullapool, part of the North Coast 500, and see wildlife, lochs, castles and more on your 5 day tour.

 Day 1 - The journey from Glasgow to Inverness